orenzah/inet/showcases/wireless/coexistence/doc/index.rst

    :width: 90%
    :align: center

+**TODO**
   The hosts using the two wireless technologies detect each others' transmissions (but cannot receive them), and this causes them to defer from transmitting.
 Sometimes they transmit at the same time, and the transmissions can interfere and corrupt one another.

   The Wifi hosts have the MAC contention state, and the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
 At first, ``wifiHost1`` starts transmitting, sending UDP packets.
 (Note that the MAC contention state is IDLE while the host is transmitting, as the MAC is not deferring or backing off.) ``wpanHost1`` wants to transmit, so it waits in a backoff state.
 When the Wifi host transmits its third packet, the WPAN host switches to Clear channel assessment (CCA) mode.
 It perceives the channel as free, so it starts transmitting. ``wifiHost1`` senses the transmission and defers from transmitting itself. ``wpanHost2`` receives the packet correctly (indicated by both physical and data link layer activity arrows showing) and sends an ACK, but ``wifiHost2`` starts transmitting concurrently with the ACK, resulting in interfering transmissions. ``wifiHost2`` receives its transmission correctly, but ``wpanHost2`` doesn't (the incorrectly received packet is dropped, indicated by the packet drop animation).
 Eventually, ``wpanHost1`` transmits the packet again (``wifiHost1`` defers), and ``wpanHost2`` receives the transmission correctly.
 There is no data link activity arrow because ``wpanHost2`` already received that packet, it just didn't ACK it successfully yet.
 Thus, it sends an ACK, which is successfully received this time.

 .. **TODO is this still correct?**